 If we speak or act with an evil thought, pain follows us as the wheel follows the foot of the ox that draws the carriage.

 If we speak or act with a pure thought, happiness follows us, like a shadow that never leaves us.

-Then was our mouth filled 'He abused me...beat me...defeated me...robbed me.'
+"He abused me...beat me...defeated me...robbed me,"

 in those who harbour such thoughts hatred will never cease...